aitorciki/Character-Generator-2.0/README.md

 #### - Randomize Character: 'R'
 #### - Transfer to Try Character Scene: 'C'

+### -Adding Character Pieces
+#### More character pieces are included in Modern Exteriors, to add them to the Character Generator first locate the installation directy of the Character Generator
+#### (Defaults to Program Files (x86)).

+#### From within that folder locate the "Character Pieces" folder which contains every character piece split into it's own folder.
+Simply go to the folder with the same type piece you want to add and drag and drop your new character piece into that folder.
+Note a 16x16 #### version is neccesary for it to be loaded when the tool is launched.
+Additional character pieces must be the same size as every other file in the same folder otherwise the file won't be loaded.

 ### –Need More Help?--
 #### If you’re still confused about something or need clarification feel free to join the official LimeZu Community Server and ask me (@LegendarySwordsman2) any questions you may have. https://discord.com/invite/2wB3RuAESb